Screened Disorders

 Core Conditions

-Beta-Ketothiolase Deficiency (BKT) is a condition in which the body is unable to break down break down an amino acid called isoleucine from food.
+Beta-Ketothiolase Deficiency (BKT) is a condition in which the body is unable to break down an amino acid called isoleucine from food.
 All foods with protein contain isoleucine.
-A child with BKT can develop intellectual disability, muscle spasms, enlarged heart, higher risk for infections, and kidney problems.
+A child with BKT can develop intellectual disability, muscle spasms, enlarged heart, have a higher risk for infections, and kidney problems.
 Fact Sheets: BKT English - BKT Spanish

 Isovaleric Acidemia (IVA) is a condition in which the body is unable to break down isovaleric acid.
 This acid builds up in the blood and causes problems when a child with IVA eats food with leucine that is found in all foods with protein.
+People with IVA often have a characteristic body odor like that of “sweaty feet.”
 If not treated, a child with IVA can develop breathing problems, seizures, intellectual disability, and coma that can lead to death.
 Fact Sheets: IVA English - IVA Spanish

 Methylmalonic Acidemia (mutase deficiency form) (MUT) is a condition in which the enzyme methylmalonyl-CoA mutase is not working correctly in the body.
 This enzyme helps break down odd-chain fatty acids and certain amino acids.
 Signs of MUT can include weak muscle tone, breathing trouble, frequent illnesses and infections, and increased bleeding and bruising.
 MUT Fact Sheet